Constitution

 d.
 If any dispute of membership should arise, the list registered through the Students’ Association database will be used as the official list.

 3.2.
-Lifetime Membership
+Associate Membership

-3.3.
+3.4.
 Membership Entitlements

-3.4 Membership Responsibilities
+3.5.
+Membership Responsibilities

 b.
 Members must not cause damage to Society property or venues for Society events.

-3.5.
-Breach of Member Responsibilities (and Conflict Resolution)
+3.6.
+Breach of Responsibilities

 a.
 The Committee may impose sanctions for misconduct on members, based on verifiable evidence collected, taking into account the seriousness of the misconduct with reference to the membership responsibilities and standard code of conduct, any previous warnings, and any mitigating circumstances.
 When appropriate the following sanctions may be applied:

-- Informal Warning
+1. Informal Warning

-- First Written Warnings will be issued for a minor offence or complaint;
+2. First Written Warnings will be issued for a minor offence or complaint;

-- Final Written Warnings will be issued for: a further offence or complaint or if the conduct of the member failed to improve following a previous warning, or if the actions are serious enough to warrant a Final Written Warning.
+3. Final Written Warnings will be issued for: a further offence or complaint or if the conduct of the member failed to improve following a previous warning, or if the actions are serious enough to warrant a Final Written Warning.

-- Removal from membership will occur if there is a further serious event of misconduct, or if the conduct of the member failed to improve following a previous written warning, or if the member committed an act of gross misconduct.
+4. Removal from membership will occur if there is a further serious event of misconduct, or if the conduct of the member failed to improve following a previous written warning, or if the member committed an act of gross misconduct.

-- Edinburgh University Students’ Association (“the Students' Association”') Societies department will be notified upon removal of a member and provided with a copy of the evidence pertaining to the sanctions process and removal.
+5. Edinburgh University Students’ Association (“the Students' Association”') Societies department will be notified upon removal of a member and provided with a copy of the evidence pertaining to the sanctions process and removal.
 All persons removed from membership may appeal to the Societies' department against such removal.

 4. Management